Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 High cholesterol.
-Beginning at age 35, men should get their cholesterol checked regularly—at least every five years.
+Beginning at age 35, men should get their cholesterol checked regularly—at least every 5 years.
 Men younger than age 35 could benefit from cholesterol testing if they smoke, have high blood pressure or diabetes, or have a family history of heart disease.

 Colorectal cancer.
 Screenings should begin at age 50, or earlier if there is a personal or family history of colorectal polyps or a family history of colorectal cancer.
 Colorectal cancer screening can be done either with an annual fecal occult blood testing or colonoscopy every 10 years.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR